-Mind Over Matters offers services in a private, client confidential, comfortable setting.
-I also offer evening/weekend appointments and on-line video counseling.
+Mind Over Matters offers boutique coaching and therapy services in a private, client confidential, comfortable setting in office or on-line.
+Evening and weekend appointments are available.

 I utilize positively focused cognitive behavioral therapy (CBT).
 I work together with individuals who desire positive change.
-I primarily focus on helping you create and attain contentment, fulfillment, success, freedom, and peace.
-The tools of CBT allow individuals to more regularly experience positive emotional states, such as gratitude and confidence, because they help individuals focus their efforts on creating beneficial cognitive patterns.
+I primarily focus on helping clients identify aspects of a limiting mindset and grow and develop a growth mindset.
+I help clients create and attain contentment, fulfillment, success, freedom, acceptance, confidence and peace.
+The tools of CBT allow individuals to more regularly practice accurate thinking and experience positive emotional states, such as gratitude, confidence, and peace because individuals focus their efforts on creating beneficial cognitive patterns.